-Turning now to patent interferences, there is doubt as to the value of arbitration of an interference (as provided for in 35 U.S.C. § 135(d)) because the Patent and Trademark Office is not bound as to any issue of patentability.
-Nevertheless, arbitration of interference issues has been undertaken on more than one occasion, and has been reported in at least one case.
+Turning now to patent interferences, there is doubt as to the value of arbitration of an interference (as provided for in 35 U.S.C. § 135(d)) because the Potent and Trademark Office is not bound as to any issue of patentability.
+Nevertheless, arbitration of interference issues has been undertaken on more than one occasion and has been reported in at least one case.
 In Utter v.
-Hiraga, 22 the parties to an interference entered into an arbitration agreement to
+Hiraga, 22 the parties to an interference entered into an arbitration agreement to patentability which he submitted to the U.S. Patent & Trademark Office.

-"'avoid the delay and expense associated with formal interference proceedings in the [PTO] and in the Courts of the United States. . . . '"23 rbitration and mediation of intellectual property disputes will be the focus of a seminar to be sponsored by the Association of the Bar of the City of New York on Oct.
-24.
+"'avoid the delay and expense associated with formal interference proceedings in the [PTO] and in the Courts of the United States. . . .
+"23